thoughtram/angular-master-class-jump-start-exercise-descriptions/exercises/jump-start-tutorial/exercise-5_introduce-contactsservice.md

 ## Scenario

 `CONTACT_DATA` is an implementation detail we don't want to rely on in `ContactsApp`.
-Create a serve `ContactsService` using angular-cli by running:
+Create a service called `ContactsService` using angular-cli by running:

 ```
 $ ng generate service contacts-service